-- Government Funding – As of 1 September 2022, the Hong Kong government provides 45 grants for enterprises and organizations in different sectors.
-The 2022-23 budget plan also aligned with Hong Kong’s position fostering I&T and FinTech enhancement in the city.
-For I&T, the HKSAR has set up a $5 billion Strategic Tech Fund to invest in technology enterprises and projects of strategic value under the Future Fund and double subsidy under the Technology Startup Support Scheme for Universities to $16 million.
+- Government Funding – As of 9 May 2023, the Hong Kong government provides 45 grants for enterprises and organizations in different sectors.
+The 2023-24 budget also aligned with national development strategies and Hong Kong’s position fostering I&T and FinTech enhancement in the city.
+The government has allocated HK$50 million to expedite development of the Web3 ecosystem and set up a task force to advise on the sustainable development of the virtual asset industry.
+HKSTPC will inject $400 million into its Corporate Venture Fund and inject an additional $110 million to launch the Co-acceleration Programme.

-- On 6 January 2021, the Financial Services and the Treasury Bureau (FSTB) announced the launch of the FinTech Proof-of-Concept Subsidy Scheme (PoC Scheme).
+On 6 January 2021, the Financial Services and the Treasury Bureau (FSTB) announced the launch of the FinTech Proof-of-Concept Subsidy Scheme (PoC Scheme).
 The PoC Scheme aims to encourage traditional financial institutions to partner with FinTech companies to conduct PoC projects on innovative financial services products.
-As of November 2021, the PoC Scheme has approved a total of 93 projects.
-The government has further allocated a funding of $10 million to launch a new round of the scheme.
-The application opens now in 2 phases.
+The government has further allocated a funding of $10 million to launch the 2022 scheme with over 50 successful applicants in 2 phases.

 - Private Funding – Hong Kong has the 2nd largest fund pool in Asia Pacific in 2021, behind Mainland China.
-Between 2016 and 2020, the average fund size in Hong Kong’s private equity and venture capital sectors was US $ 862.95 million and US $126.83 million respectively, comparing to US $219.21 million and US $68.14 in Singapore.
+Hong Kong's private equity capital under management as of end-2022 amounted to US$208.3 billion, ranking second in Asia.
 Hong Kong was also ranked the largest hedge fund hub in Asia as at March 2022.
 In 2022, the top five HK start-ups by venture funding alone raised over US $472 million.

-- IPO - Funds raised through initial public offerings (IPO) in Hong Kong amounted to nearly $330 billion in 2021, making Hong Kong the fourth largest IPO centre in the world.
+- IPO - Funds raised through initial public offerings (IPO) in Hong Kong amounted to nearly HK$105 billion in 2022, making Hong Kong the fourth largest IPO centre in the world.

 Emerging FinTech Innovation